dastcvi/SerialComm/README.md

 The software core, SerialComm, doesn't maintain message types and is agnostic of the command IDs.
-It simply provides a method for parsing out the command id, verifying the checksum, and separating out a string containing only the `param_1,param_2,...,param_n` message (if present).
+It simply provides a method for parsing out the command id, verifying the checksum, and separating out a string containing only the `,param_1,param_2,...,param_n` message (if present).
+Note that a leading comma is included for each parameter.
 The core also provides standard, safe functions for parsing out and generating individual params of different types from and for the message string.

 In the case that that ACK/NAK response is required from a message, the protocol handles this by using a different delimiter for the message start: `?`.
 This is followed only by the ACK/NAK and the checksum.